 – Edge shape and structure: Right at the threshold, the absorption probability spikes.
 Just above the threshold, the cross-section decreases with energy roughly following a power-law trend that depends on Z and the photon energy.
 Subtle structure superimposed on the edge reveals information about the electronic states and bonding the near-edge region is called the X-ray Absorption Near Edge Structure, or XANES, in many contexts.

 – Relation to Moseley’s law: Moseley’s law connects atomic number to the frequency of characteristic X-rays. it’s not the same as the K edge, but both ideas come from the quantum structure of the hydrogen-like inner shells and help explain why heavier elements have higher K-edge energies.
+Is edge secure 2026

 How K-edge energies vary across elements